St Mary's Cathedral, Sydney: Choirs

 There are two choirs that sing liturgically at the cathedral.
 The Cathedral Choir sings almost daily.
 There is also a voluntary adult choir, the St Mary's Singers, which sings regularly for services and occasional concerts.

 St Mary's Cathedral Choir

 Begun in the 19th century as a mixed voice choir, the St Mary's Cathedral Choir has been a traditional English-style cathedral choir of men and boys since 1955.
-There are usually 24 choristers (boy trebles and altos) and 12 lay clerks (professional countertenors, tenors and basses).
+There are usually 24 choristers (boy trebles and altos) and 12 lay clerks (professional altos, tenors and basses).
 The choir sings Mass and Vespers daily (excluding Friday) and is the oldest continuous musical institution in Australia.
 They perform works ranging from Gregorian Chant, Sacred Polyphony and Renaissance compositions to 21st century compositions.
+From 2025, a treble line of girl choristers will be founded, working alongside the boy choristers.

 Cathedral Scholars

 Choristers from the Cathedral Choir whose voices have broken continue their training as part of this special ensemble.
 The Scholars sing Vespers and Mass on Wednesdays and Saturdays.